 The hiddenGroupRef property may be specified in attribute or short form

 The prefixLengthType property may be specified in attribute or short form

+Short form is not allowed on the xs:schema element.

-It is a schema definition error if the same property is specified in more than one form at the same annotation point.
+It is a schema definition error if the same property is specified in more than one form in the resolved set of annotations for an annotation point.

 Property Binding Syntax: Attribute Form